isomerpages/moe-evergreenpri/_co-curricular-programme/Co Curricular Activities (CCA).md

 ### **Physical Sports**

-The Physical Sports CCA caters to students with interest at both recreational and competitive levels.&nbsp;They can focus on learning new skills and knowledge, and developing character and 21CC skills.&nbsp;The Physical Sports develop robustness, fair play and team spirit in pupils.
+The Physical Sports CCA caters to students with interest at both recreational and competitive levels.&nbsp;They can focus on learning new skills and knowledge, and developing character and 21CC skills.&nbsp;The Physical Sports develop robustness, fair play and team spirit in students.

 1. [Badminton](https://staging.d203o7eew4if9d.amplifyapp.com/our-processes-and-programmes/co-curricular-programme/cca/sports-n-games/badminton)
 2. [Taekwondo](https://staging.d203o7eew4if9d.amplifyapp.com/our-processes-and-programmes/co-curricular-programme/cca/sports-n-games/taekwondo)